WebAssembly/tool-conventions/EHScheme.md

 * Input parameters
   * Landing pad index
   * Personality function address
-  * LSDA (exception handling table) address
+  * LSDA information (exception handling table) address
 * Output parameters
   * Selector value

-These three input parameters are not directly passed to the personality function as arguments, but are read from it using various `_Unwind_Get***` functions exported by libunwind.
+These three input parameters are not directly passed to the personality function as arguments, but are read from it using various `_Unwind_Get***` functions exported by the unwind library.
 The output parameter, a selector value is also not directly returned by the personality function but will be set using `_Unwind_SetGR` function. (`SetGR` here means setting a general register, and it does set a physical register in Dwarf CFI.
-But for SjLj and Wasm schemes it sets some field in a struct instead.
+But for SjLj and WebAssembly schemes it sets some field in a struct instead.
 Same for `_Unwind_GetGR`.)

 When looking for a matching catch clause in each call frame, what a personality function does is querying the call site table within the current function's LSDA